 Without Lamborghini, there wouldn’t be a Dodge Viper.
 The manufacturer developed the Viper prototype in the 1980s.
 It wasn’t used in the end, but there’s still a Lamborghini Viper proto out there somewhere.

-Do you have any interesting or fun facts about Lamborghini that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about Lamborghini?
+Share them in the comments below!